vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

   important, that I missed?
 For instance, are there some other pros and cons of predetermined rule strategies?

-* My imperssion is that the effective altruism (EA) community uses predetermined rules more than other donors, who come closer to "target selection first" or "joint optimization" in their strategy (i.e., they are more likely to be moved by specific events or
+* My impression is that the effective altruism (EA) community uses predetermined rules more than other donors, who come closer to "target selection first" or "joint optimization" in their strategy (i.e., they are more likely to be moved by specific events or